Manage Your Health Insurance Account - Access Health CT openEnroll_start=11/01/2022

 Filing Your Taxes

 If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT last year, you will receive IRS Form 1095-A in the mail by the first week of February.
-Learn more about what to expect.

 Get the most out of your plan

 Now that you are covered, make sure you choose a doctor and use your plan to stay healthy.
-Learn more about your benefits and your insurance company ─ your insurance company can help explain your plan benefits, send, or replace your member ID card, help you submit a claim, and more.
+Learn more about your benefits and your insurance company — your insurance company can help explain your plan benefits, send or replace your member ID card, help you submit a claim, and more.

 Pay Your Premium

 After you enroll, your insurance company will send you a bill with directions on when your first payment is due and how to pay it.
 To make sure you have access to your coverage, you should pay your premium bill as soon as possible.
 Always pay your monthly bill on time to avoid coverage delays or lapses.
+Enrolling in and paying your monthly fee (premium) to maintain coverage means you can start using some healthcare services right away at no or little additional cost to you.

 Anthem Customers